akamai/terraform-provider-akamai/docs/data-sources/botman_bot_category_exception.md

 subcategory: Bot Manager
 ---

-# akamai_botman_bot_category_exception
+# akamai_botman_bot_category_exception (Beta)

 **Scopes**: Security policy

 Returns information about all the bots that have been excluded from transactional endpoint bot protection.

 Use the [akamai_botman_bot_category_exception](../resources/akamai_botman_bot_category_exception) resource to update your bot category exception list.